ARM-software/libGPUInfo/README.md

 This library is able to provide the Arm GPU hardware configuration, as well as performance metrics for the shader cores inside the GPU.
-The library is unable to provide system infomation, such as the available GPU clock frequencies, because this is provided by the device manufacturer and is not part of the Arm GPU itself.
+The library is unable to provide system information, such as the available GPU clock frequencies, because this is provided by the device manufacturer and is not part of the Arm GPU itself.